theKGS/MCTS/README.md

 MCTS proceeds to selection a child node at random using the weight vector from getMoveWeights().
 Random events are not yet compatible with score bounds, but will be.

-If that was too confusing, think of any action with a random effect as an action that brings the game into an "environment" state, where the environment is allowed to make its own move, and that move is entirely at random.

-## Multiple Observer Information Set MCTS
-This is an upcoming feature that might possibly be made into its own object.
-MO-ISMCTS is an approach to dealing with information that is hidden to some or all players.